-It is unlawful for the municipality or any person to excavate, construct, alter, repair, move or demolish any buildings, structure, site or improvement which lies within an historic district, area or place, without first obtaining a Certificate of Approval from the Heritage Commission in the manner prescribed in this Article.
+It is unlawful for any person to excavate, construct, alter, repair, move or demolish any buildings, structure, site or improvement which lies within an historic district, area or place, without first obtaining a Certificate of Approval from the Heritage Commission in the manner prescribed in this Article.
 Exceptions are declared in Section XIII B.9.
+Amended 3/12/2024 a.
+Visual exterior alteration, major visual repair, sandblasting, abrasive cleaning, relocation, or removal or an existing or future building, structure or site: